 - Content editor – The editor modifies and improves the pieces content creator produced.

 - Designer – The designer turns the content creators’ work visually appeal to the audience.

-Step 3: Brainstorm your content theme/topic ideas
+4: Brainstorm your content ideas strategically

-it comes to content marketing, investing time on content creation matters.
+When it comes to content marketing, investing time on content creation matters.